 The decision of the Redress Panel and the relevant detail for their decision will be communicated to you in writing.

 In accepting an offer of redress, you will maintain your common law right to bring civil litigation against the YMCA.
-The YMCA will not prevent you from accessing any future redress schemes implemented by government.

 You will not be asked to sign a Deed of Release or any confidentiality agreement.